cosminbasca/cleanmymac/docs/source/extending.rst

 Extending **cleanmymac**
 ========================

 **cleanmymac** can easily be extended with additional cleanup targets.
-Either by installing them as as python classes registered to the :attr:`cleanmymac.constants.TARGET_ENTRY_POINT` entry-point.
+Form complex cases where cleanup is not provided by an external program one can extend the base :class:`cleanmymac.target.Target` class and register it with the global :attr:`cleanmymac.constants.TARGET_ENTRY_POINT` entry-point.
-For example (in setup.py):
+Consider for example (in setup.py) the following case:

 .. code-block:: python